OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/Arras-Session-Definitions.md

         "numMachines":"$arrayNumber.render",...
     },
     "render": {
         ...
         "arrayExpand": 4,
         "numMachines": "$arrayNumber",
         "machineId": "$arrayIndex, ...
     },
     "merge": {
         ...
         "numMachines":"$arrayNumber.render",...
     }
 ```

 The name of these parameters is a bit misleading since, strictly speaking, they refer to the number of render computations rather than the number of machines used.
-In practice, the session is usually set up so that each render computation is placed on a different machine, since there is no advantage in splitting the cores on one machine between two or more different computations.
+In practice, the session is usually set up so that each render computation is placed on a different machine, since there is no advantage in splitting the cores on one machine between two or more different render computations.

 The Moonray render computations have a number of other optional parameters, but these are not described in detail here.